isabella232/kendo-react-animation/docs/expand/api.md

 ### componentWillExpand

-Called when a component is added to an existing Expand component and the animation hasn't started yet.
+Called when a component is added to an existing Expand component and the animation has not started yet.

 ### componentDidExpand

-Called when a component is added to an existing Expand component and the animation is finished.
+Called when a component is added to an existing Expand component and the animation is now finished.

-## Class Name Decoration
+## Style the Appearance

 #### className `String`

-Specifies CSS class name(s), set to the animation component
+Specifies CSS class names, set to the Animation component.

 #### componentChildClassName `String`

-Specifies CSS class name(s), set to each of the animated children components
+Specifies CSS class names, set to each of the animated children components.